-The School Business Manager and the Site Manager are responsible for the security of the school site in and out of school hours.
+The Head Teacher and School Business Manager are responsible for the security of the school site in and out of school hours.
 They are responsible for visual inspections of the site, and for the intruder and fire alarm systems.

 The school's intruder and fire alarm system is monitored by an external monitoring centre who will alert our security contractor Glevum security if the alarms are activated.
 The security contractor will be the first to attend site and act accordingly.
 A report will be sent to the School Business Manager in the event of a call out, with contact made by telephone in the event of a true emergency.